Day 1: DAKAR – Senegal

 EXPLORATORY ITINERARY: This journey is an expedition; participants must be flexible and ready to enjoy the unique encounters, but also some unexpected situations that are part of the “African Experience”.

-On land: for most of the itinerary on roads, tracks and virgin dunes, we will drive in 4WD air-conditioned vehicles, on some asphalt roads we will travel in air-conditioned minibus.
+On land: for most of the itinerary on roads, tracks, we will drive in 4WD air-conditioned vehicles, on some asphalt roads we will travel in air-conditioned minibus

-On water: ferry to Gorèe Island and speedboats for the three days of navigation at Bijagos Archipelago, fishermen boat to Banana Island.
+On water: ferry to Gorèe Islands, speedboats for the three days of navigation at Bijagos Archipelago, fishermen boat to Banana Island.
 Barges to cross rivers in the forests.